 🇱🇺 Luxembourg vs 🇪🇸 Spain: crypto licensing compared

 Choosing between Luxembourg and Spain for a crypto licence starts with who you will answer to: Commission de Surveillance du Secteur Financier (CSSF) on one side, Comisión Nacional del Mercado de Valores (CNMV) - lead CASP authority; Banco de España co-supervises stablecoin issuers on the other, via the MiCA CASP Authorisation granted by the Commission de Surveillance du Secteur Financier (CSSF) and the MiCA CASP Authorisation granted by the Comisión Nacional del Mercado de Valores (CNMV); Banco de España separately supervises stablecoin (ART/EMT) issuance respectively.
-The two regimes differ on 5 of 9 tracked decision dimensions, including timeline to authorisation and local substance.
-Every figure behind the comparison carries a last-verified date and a primary source.
+The public fields are shown below, with the full dated and sourced comparison included with access.

 | Dimension |